MaMut1991/Olympics/README.md

 The dataset provides a diverse foundation for analyzing success factors across different disciplines and nations.

 ### Planned Implementation

+##### What you cannot see in this repository:
+- Initially, an exploratory data analysis (EDA) using Python will be conducted with the raw data to get a sense of the data and, if necessary, clean it

+##### What you can see in this repository:
-Initially, an exploratory data analysis (EDA) using Python will be conducted with the raw data to get a sense of the data and, if necessary, clean it.
-Next, a normalized ERD (Entity-Relationship Diagram) will be created, which will guide the data export into various CSV files and integration into a database.
-The CSV files will also be imported into Tableau to create an interactive dashboard for coaches and sports scientists.
+- A normalized ERD (Entity-Relationship Diagram) will be created , which will guide the data export into various CSV files.
+Further, the CSV files will be imported into Tableau to create an dashboard